tiaratrisaramadhani/mobile-automation/README.md

 This project demonstrates QA Automation skills including:

-- Mobile UI automation testing using Appium and WebdriverIO
+- Mobile UI automation using Appium and WebdriverIO
 - Page Object Model (POM) implementation
-- Test framework setup using WebdriverIO and Mocha
+- Test framework design with TypeScript and Mocha
-- Test execution automation
+- Automated test execution
-- Reporting using Allure
+- Test reporting with Allure

-- The goal of this project is to ensure mobile application quality through automated testing.
+The objective of this project is to improve application quality through automated mobile testing.

+---

+## 📱 Application Under Test

+- ApiDemos-debug.apk (Android sample application)